lhanssler/LED-Array-Controller/README.md

     file should be flashed to the Arduino to connect to Python code.
 3. telemetrix, telemetrix_pca9685, serial: Python packages included in this repository which are dependencies of the telemetrix_controller.py file.
-4. Configuration text file: # FILL THIS IN
+4. Configuration text file: The text file which defines the LED Array PCB's connection to the LED Array Controller PCB.

 **Part C: Instructions for Using telemetrix_controller**
-1. txt file # FILL THIS IN
-2. code stuff # FILL THIS IN

-Prior text:
-1. Connect the Arduino to the computer and select the Arduino's port in the Arduino IDE
+1. Create the configuration file: This is the text file, with warm_test.txt as an example.
+Each row represents an Arduino Nano pin or PCA9685 driver channel to be used for the LED array.
+Each row has 3 columns delimited by a single space.
+The first column is the row or column number (1-indexed) of the LED array which the pin/channel corresponds to.
+The second column is the digital pin or channel number.
+The third number is the driver address.
+    If the text row corresponds to a Nano pin, then the driver address should be entered as 0.
+The default driver address is 64 (or 0x40), which corresponds to none of the solder jumpers being connected on the LED Array Controller PCB.
-2. Upload Telemetrix4Arduino to the Arduino by selecting File/Examples/Telemetrix4Arduino/Telemetrix4Arduino and clicking the Upload button in the IDE
+2. In the Arduino IDE, upload the Telemetrix4Arduino example file to the Arduino Nano.
-3. telemetrix_controller should be imported into the Python file intending to control the LED array, and the module's docstrings can be referenced for use
+3. In Python, import telemetrix_controller.
+No other explicit imports are required for repository use.
+4. In Python, create an object from the telemetrix_controller.Arduino class.
+The constructor only has one argument, which is required: the string indicating the filepath to the configuration file.
+5. The object's methods can now be called to control the LED array.
+    Please refer to the docstrings in telemetrix_controller.py for further instructions on use.